 Oily Facial skin around nose and on forehead

 When you have oily skin in the T zone of your face, it could mean you have a vitamin B2 deficiency.
-After cleaning your face with gentle cleanser or dabbing the extra oil with blotting paper, a complete B complex supplement (see #2 for details) daily could help you to overcome and eliminate the perpetual shine on your face.
+After cleaning your face with gentle cleanser or dabbing the extra oil with blotting paper, a complete B complex supplement daily could help you to overcome and eliminate the perpetual shine on your face.

-When nails have horizontal or have visible vertical ridges on them, it could mean that B vitamins, zinc or other minerals are not sufficient in your body.
+When nails have visible horizontal or vertical ridges on them, it could mean that B vitamins, zinc or other minerals are not sufficient in your body.
 This could mean you are not absorbing or getting enough of them through your foods.

 Spoon nails indicate that there’s an iron deficiency and the nails are unable to get the oxygen they need.

 To correct it, see your medical professional and ask for tests to determine serum iron, transferrin, total iron body count (TIBC), and ferritin levels.
 These tests can help you determine whether you are anemic.